NilFoundation/crypto3/docs/implementation.md

 Thus, a policy has to contain all the data corresponding to the `Hash` and defined in the [`Hash` concept](@ref hash_concept).

 Among other things a hash policy should contain information about its compressor and construction.
 For example, for `SHA2` there are Merkle-Damgaard construction and Davies-Meyer compressor.

-## Constructions and Compressors
+## Constructions and Compressors {#hashes_constructions_compressors}

+Constructions and Compressors used by a `Hash` should be defined in its [`policy`](@ref hashes_policies).
+Construction defines how the message should be padded, if its size is not multiple of `block_bits` and how the hashed messaged should be finalized.
+Construction also calls the compressor inside itself while processing a message block.

+For example, [`sha2` hash](@ref hash::sha2) has Merkle-Damgaard construction with default Merkle-Damgaard padding and Davies-Meyer compressor.
+It means each message block is being processed by Davies-Meyer compressor.
+The last message block is being padded before processing using Merkle-Damgaard padding.
+After processing last block message is being finalizing by appending length of the input message to the end of result.

 ## Accumulators {#hashes_accumulators}

 The Hashing contains an accumulation step, which is implemented with [Boost.Accumulators](https://boost.org/libs/accumulators) library.